Community Outreach

 Lending Library

-Reinbold-Novak Funeral Home has expanded its Family Resource Center to include our new Lending Library.
+Reinbold-Novak Funeral Home has updated helpful material in our Lending Library located in the Family Resource Center.
 We bring our library to Sheboygan as a part of our commitment to community outreach.
 We feel strongly in our responsibility to share our expertise so as to better educate the community.

 Our library contains more than one hundred and fifty books, videos, brochures and pamphlets on issues of loss in our daily lives.
 Literature and videos can be checked out for a month at a time.
 Simply visit our library between the hours of 8:30 A.M. and 4:00 P.M.
 Monday through Friday.
 Our library includes materials on the following subjects: loss and grief situations connected with the death of a family member, co-worker or friend; suicide, AIDS, SIDS, prenatal loss, divorce, and readjustment to life after abuse.